wchen222/bookapp/README.md

 # Book Tracking Backend & Recommendation Engine

 This is a production-grade asynchronous backend API and recommendation engine for tracking and discovering books.
-Built entirely from scratch without any external APIs, pre-trained wrappers, or third-party recommendation services, this project cleans and processes raw interaction data from the Book-Crossing dataset, trains matrix factorization embeddings, and serves secure endpoints, including executing Maximum Inner Product Search (MIPS) on the learned embeddings via FAISS to generate book recommendations using live user library data stored on PostgreSQL (deployed on Neon).
-The application is dockerized and deployed on Google Cloud Run to provide everything a frontend or mobile developer needs to build a full user-facing application.
+Built entirely from scratch without any external APIs, pre-trained wrappers, or third-party recommendation services, this project cleans and processes raw interaction data from the Book-Crossing dataset, trains matrix factorization embeddings, and serves secure endpoints, including executing Maximum Inner Product Search (MIPS) on the learned embeddings to generate book recommendations using live user data stored on PostgreSQL.
+The application is dockerized and deployed on Google Cloud Run and provides everything a frontend or mobile developer needs to build a full user-facing application.

 Live Interactive API Documentation (Allow a few seconds to boot up): [Swagger UI / OpenAPI Documentation](https://fastapi-service-399898374657.us-east1.run.app/docs)